omarandlorraine/strop/README.md

 ### Supported instruction sets:

-Strop's repetoire of instructions include mathematical operations such as boolean AND, OR, etc., addition & subtraction, comparisons, load/store instructions, conditional and unconditional jumps, etc. Certain operations are not included, because I anticipate that end-users will use strop mostly for
+Strop's repertoire of instructions include mathematical operations such as boolean AND, OR, etc., addition & subtraction, comparisons, load/store instructions, conditional and unconditional jumps, etc. Certain operations are not included, because I anticipate that end-users will use strop mostly for